 Each Milestone had its own ideation phase that allowed myself, the Project Lead and the team to focus on the relevant deliverables.
 I would ask a ton of questions to understand the problems and the desired outcomes and then generate designs based on these elements.
 I would discuss the different solutions with the Project Lead and the team, get their feedback, iterate and then narrow down the ideas to the favorites so I could move forward into creating wireframes.

 Once the Studio Head and I had a solution that was close to meeting specifications we moved on to wireframing to see how a solution would look further realized.
 For screens that already existed in game I took screenshots and created my own art assets to quickly mockup medium fidelity wireframes.
 For screens and elements that didn’t exist, yet I started with Low-Fi wireframes which allowed for much faster turn around and feedback loop.

 Below are some images that show some of the process I went through when designing the new Level Complete screen.
 The process starts on the left with the first image being a screenshot of the original screen, followed by some concept drawings, and a high-fi wireframe.
 The last image shows the artists implementation of my solution.

 The below screenshots showcase some of my implemented solutions.
 These solutions will most likely go through further iterations as we start to get feedback and insights from players.
 The goal is to start simple and add complexity as it’s needed.

-With the success of the initial contract my UX services are being retained to assist with the design of additional critical features such as the player garrison.
-The garrison is where the player is going to spend a healthy amount of time and so their experience needs to be worthwhile.
-Working with my Europe based engineer counterpart we have set out to design a fun experience that will bring the player back throughout the day, weeks and months.
+Design of additional critical features such as the player garrison.
+The garrison is where the player will spend a healthy amount of time and thus their experience needs to be worthwhile.
+I worked with my Europe based engineer counterpart in setting out to design a fun experience that encourage players to return and play the game throughout the day, weeks and months.
 Below are some early artifacts documenting the interaction models for building certain elements of the player garrison.